skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 ### The social crisis

-One question obsesses us: How is it that we have to work ever harder to reach a decent standard of living when we see all the wealth produced in the world?
+One question obsesses us: Why do we have to work harder and harder to reach a decent standard of living, when we see all the wealth produced in the world?

 With taxes, work is today our only means of wealth redistribution.
 Technology is making less and less human work necessary to meet our **needs**.